romi/romi-rover-build-and-test/README.md

 Let's explain the structure a bit.

 ###_romi-rover-test-and-build/download/_

 When the cmake is run to download and configure the system, you don't necessarily want to re-download all the supporting libs every time you configure a build locally.
-To save your bandwidth, and a small portion of your sanity, supporting libs are downloaded to this folder.
+To save your bandwidth, and a small portion of your sanity, supporting libs are downloaded to named folders under the "download" folder.

-The reason that they are downloaded to their own downloads area rather than keeping it all and neat in the <build-directory> is that often when building we'll re-configure cmake to create a different build type (debug, release, coverage etc), and often we'll completely clean out the <build-directory> so keeping the downloads in a separate download area saves re-downloading every time you do a new cmake.
+The reason that they are downloaded to their own downloads area, rather than keeping it all neat and tidy in the <build-directory> is this: often when building we'll re-configure cmake to create a different build type (debug, release, coverage etc), and often we'll completely clean out the <build-directory> so keeping the downloads in a separate download area saves re-downloading every time you do a new cmake.
+It also removes the duplicate libraries that would be created per build configuration.